remance/Masendor/readme.md

 ![alt text](https://github.com/remance/preview/blob/main/preview.gif?raw=true)

-# Educational and historical wargame simulation made with [Pygame](https://github.com/pygame/pygame).
+# Educational and historical battle simulation made with [Pygame](https://github.com/pygame/pygame).

 There is no main name for the game but rather the name will be based on a major update.